Bsal13/Offensive-Security-Proving-Grounds-Boxes/Hutch (Intermediate) Windows Box.md

 - Found domain of ldap to be hutch.offsec
 - Utilized ldapsearch to find username and password
 - Utilized found credentials to login with cadevar tool
+- Found port 80 was running Microsoft IIS
-- Downloaded aspx webshell onto target machine
+- Downloaded aspx webshell onto target machine in cadaver
--
+- Navigated to webshell page in web browser and found to have command execution
+- Googled root directory location in Microsoft IIS 10.0
 - Text

 ## Improved skills
 - ldapsearch enumeration
-- Microsoft IIS
+- Findng allowed file extensions for Microsoft IIS to download a webshell

 ## Used tools
 - nmap